-Unless provided otherwise by EPA-or its designated agent, per Appendix G, Section G2.4.2, use either actual rates for purchased energy or state average energy prices published by DOE's Energy Information Administration in energy simulations of Baseline Building Design, Proposed Design, and As-Built (www.eia.doe.gov).
+Unless provided otherwise by EPA, per Appendix G, Section G2.4.2, use either actual rates for purchased energy or state average energy prices published by DOE's Energy Information Administration in energy simulations of Baseline Building Design, Proposed Design, and As-Built (www.eia.doe.gov).
 The selected source must be used for all fuels in the project.
 The rate schedule used in the Baseline Building Design must be the same as in simulations of the Proposed Design and As-Built.
+While not required, where state average energy prices are offered for both residential and commercial, it is recommended that the price associated with the rate structure that is applicable to a space is modeled.
+Where only one energy price is modeled for the whole building, the rate structure associated with the highest consumption of that energy should be selected.